katieborlie/belly-button-challenge/README.md

 ## Before You Begin

-1. Create a new repository for this project called `_belly-button-challenge_'.
+1. Create a new repository for this project called belly-button-challenge.
 Do not add this Challenge to an existing repository.

 2. Clone the new repository to your computer.